chris-mcnulty/ideaspace/replit.md

   - Admin panel with dedicated Access Requests tab for reviewing and managing requests
   - Automatic participant-to-account linking (guests who later register/login have their participation history preserved)
   - Support for anonymous participation with random name generation (e.g., "Powerful Andromeda")
-- **Facilitator Controls**: Provides a comprehensive workspace for facilitators to manage notes (preload, add, edit, delete, merge, bulk select), control session states, and trigger AI categorization.
+- **Facilitator Controls**: Provides a comprehensive workspace for facilitators to manage notes (preload, add, edit, delete, merge, bulk select, AI-powered rewrites), control session states, and trigger AI categorization.
+- **Participant Editing Permissions**: Participants can edit and delete their own cards when the workspace status is "open", with server-side session validation to prevent impersonation.
+Edit/delete buttons appear on hover for owned cards, with facilitators retaining full edit/delete access at all times.
 - **Knowledge Base System**: Three-tiered document management system for grounding AI categorization and personalized results:
   - **System Scope**: Global admins can upload documents available across all organizations and workspaces
   - **Organization Scope**: Company admins can upload documents for their organization's workspaces